Kotlin/kotlinx.coroutines/docs/topics/coroutine-context-and-dispatchers.md

 <!--- TEST FLEXIBLE_THREAD -->

 It's easy to forget to set the corresponding context element.
-The thread-local variable accessed from the coroutine may then have an unexpected value, if the thread running the coroutine is different.
+The thread-local variable accessed from the coroutine may then have an unexpected value if the thread running the coroutine is different.
 To avoid such situations, it is recommended to use the [ensurePresent] method and fail-fast on improper usages.